-mpreme Item Proposal Resolution Execution The Company's 2023 Business Report and Financial Statements for approval.
+Item Proposal Resolution Execution The Company's 2023 Business Report and Financial Statements for approval.
 A statutory majority voted in favor, and the proposal was approved as proposed.
 To proceed as resolved during the shareholders' meeting and announce accordingly.
-Approved items ved A statutory majority voted in favor, and the proposal was approved as proposed.
+Approved items No.2 The Company's 2023 Statement of Earnings Distribution for approval.
+A statutory majority voted in favor, and the proposal was approved as proposed.
 Distribution was completed pursuant to the resolution of the annual shareholders' meeting, and the cash dividend per share was NT\$1.33 (record date: July 22, 2024; date of dividend distribution: August 20, 2024).
-Discussion items Discussion of the proposal for amendment to the Company's "Articles of Incorporation".
-A statutory majority voted in favor, and the proposal was approved as proposed.
+Discussion items No.1 amendment to the Company's A statutory majority voted in favor, and the proposal was approved as proposed.
 The change was approved on August 22, 2024 by the Ministry of Economic Affairs for registration, and was announced on the Company's website.